 Spring on the traditional school calendar is a great time to reflect on the year past and look ahead to the coming year, no matter how far off it may seem.
 By this point in the year, you should have some perspective on your workload and how it has changed — or hasn’t!
 Here are some things to consider:

-- Rate yourself on a scale of 1-10.
-How have you managed your workload this year within the time allotted for it?
-You can give yourself a ten if you are meeting the expectations of the job with high quality, on-time work and you still have a little time leftover to work on extra projects or respond to unexpected needs that arise.
-If you are spending more time than expected on your work, or if your work is not getting completed on time, this is a good reason to plan for next year.
+How have you managed your workload this year within the time alotted for it?
+You can give yourself a ten if you are meeting the expectations of the job with high quality, on-time work and you still have a little time left over to work on extra projects or respond to unexpected needs that arise.
+If you are spending more time than expected on your work, or if your work is not getting completed on time, this is a sign that you may need to advocate for a different plan next year.

-- Explain one-time factors.
 There are always unexpected factors that affect your day-to-day task list.
 I don’t know why there were three students this year with autism eligibilities from out of state!
 What was the deal with five new eligibilities in the kindergarten classroom?
 A reasonable plan for your workload has the flexibility to accommodate some of these unexpected events, but it is important to look for factors that signify real change.
 For example, a new IEP system, self-contained classrooms, special programs that are joining or leaving your caseload, or a significant change in enrollment.
-These are factors that might make this year’s workload difficult to compare to other years’.
+These are factors that can significantly alter a workload.

-- Pass the information on.
-Once you’ve carefully considered your own workload and how you’ve managed it this year, you might see some changes you can make to improve your own situation.
-If the changes are more administrative in nature (FTE, assigned responsibilities), you’ll need to look for the right person to give the information to, and the appropriate way to share it.
+Once you’ve carefully considered your own workload and how you’ve managed it this year, you might see some changes you can make to improve the situation for next year.
+If the changes are more administrative in nature (FTE, assigned responsibilities), you’ll need to look for the right person to give the information to and the appropriate way to share it.
 Take the opportunity to talk about what you did this year to manage the issues that were in your control (I learned that new IEP system; I created and shared a procedure to manage kindergarten referrals), and suggest some ways to address the challenges not in your control (An additional half-day per week for SLP time at this school would allow assessments to be completed on time without canceling therapy for other students; Not attending weekly staff meetings would allow me to complete paperwork in a more timely manner.)
 Be ready to negotiate and be sure to communicate what will happen if nothing changes.

-If we stay head-down, doing the next thing on our list, we may not notice that our list is no longer appropriate for the time we have allotted.
-This is a recipe for over-work in the short-term, and burnout in the long run.
+If we stay head-down, doing the next thing on our list, we may not notice that our list is no longer appropriate for the allotted time.
+This is a recipe for overwork in the short term and burnout in the long run.
 Take the initiative now, in April, to plan and manage your own workload!